ljvmiranda921/ljvmiranda921.github.io/index.md

-Previously, I received my Masters degree from [Waseda University](https://www.waseda.jp/top/en) and did an internship at [Preferred Networks](https://www.preferred-networks.jp/en/) (Summer 2018).
+Previously, I received my Masters degree from [Waseda University](https://www.waseda.jp/top/en) and did an internship at [Preferred Networks](https://www.preferred-networks.jp/en/).
 In this blog, I write about my interests in anything about machine learning, software development, and research.